Saturday January 1, 2022

 Just as you must clean and sanitize your grow room between cycles, you must clean and sanitize your soil as well.
 Cleaning the soil rids it of residual nutrients and salts and helps you better gauge your next crop’s nutrient needs.
 Cleaning also removes debris like roots and fallen leaves so that new roots can grow without restriction.
 Sanitization, on the other hand, kills pathogens and pests (and their eggs).

 Begin by flushing residual nutrients out of the soil using copious amounts of water (and a nutrient flush solution if possible) to remove minerals from the soil.
 Repeat the process two to three times ideally.
-If you had a pest problem in the past, rinse with boiling water a few times to help kill them off and if you had mildew in your last crop, add an antifungal to your water, as well.
+If you have had a pest problem in the past, rinse with boiling water a few times to help kill them off and if you had mildew in your last crop, add an antifungal to your water, as well.

 Remember, reused soil is not only flushed of contaminants, it is also free of all nutrients.
 Before using your soil again, amend it with things like compost, worm castings and peat moss.